asanomitakanori/Mixbag/README.md

 ```

 ## Dataset
 You can create dataset by running following code.
-Dataset is stored in `./data` directory.
+Dataset will be saved in `./data` directory.
 ```
 $ python create_dataset.py
 ```